dgrumm/leadership-values-card-sort/README.md

 - Multiple people can join the same session
 - See real-time presence indicators
 - Each participant maintains their own card selections
+- Participants can choose to reveal their cards to others, or keep them private
 - Perfect for team workshops and group discussions

 ## 🛠 Tech Stack